OnlyFans Chatting Tips That Actually Move Revenue

 This article covers the core principle we hold every chatter to, the three-type framework that decides whether a message is worth sending, the response-time standard we enforce, and the practical patterns we use every shift to keep conversations productive.

-This single mental shift is what produces the engagement metrics we watch — the PPV open rate, the dormant-whale reactivation rate, the share of revenue coming from non-new fans.
+This single mental shift is what produces the engagement metrics we watch — the unlock rate on personalised PPVs, the dormant-whale reactivation rate, the share of revenue coming from non-new fans.
 None of those numbers move when chatters are clearing the inbox.
 They move when chatters are working it.

-Every message a chatter sends must contribute to at least one of three goals.
-Internally we call these the 3 Types of Progress, and they are the most important framework in our chatter SOPs.
+Information, connection and selling.
+Every message a chatter sends has to contribute to at least one of them, and internally this is the most important framework in our chatter SOPs.

 1. Information